RLOpenCatalyst/rg-doc/source/Features.rst

 S3 Product
 -----------

-Researcher can login to the portal and quickly order S3 Product.
+As a Researcher,You can login to the Research Gateway and quickly order S3 Product.
 Find the S3 in the Active Products panel.
 Or click on the “View All” button to get a list of all provisioned products.
 You can see product related actions in the  Actions menu.